 With image sharing platforms, visual aspects are put at the forefront: the focus here lies on publishing photos and videos; comments play a smaller role.
 What counts the most are entertaining posts that leave a strong and lasting visual impression on target groups.
 But what options are out there in addition to the market leaders, Pinterest and Instagram?

 With roughly 300 million active users, the micro blog for photos and videosInstagram is one of the most popular social networks currently on the market.
-And while it’s possible to share pictures and videos with Facebook or Google+, Instagram has its own unique dynamic that is centered on pictures.
+And while it’s possible to share pictures and videos with Facebook, Instagram has its own unique dynamic that is centered on pictures.
 The app offers countless photo editing features.
 Entries are categorized with the use of hashtags.

 Instagram also lends itself particularly well to reaching target groups through good content and well-thought out strategies.
 But there are also other ways to gain more attention for your companies outside of your own Instagram account.
 Over the past few years, product placement has again proven itself as a serious means of advertising, with businesses using influencers to market their products.
 Instagram has also recently introduced the option of placing ads in users’news feeds.